gutesy/gamification/_pages/study3.md

 -
 The simulation alone produced a 1.48 standard deviation gain in test scores, compared to 0.84 for traditional lectures — a 76% higher learning improvement (p < 0.0005).
 The combination of simulation and lecture yielded the highest overall scores.
 Learning was retained after 40 days, with no significant drop in performance.
 In motivation surveys, 97% of students found the simulation interesting, 86% preferred it over ordinary exercises, and 44% became more likely to consider a biotech career after using the simulation.

-Why We Chose It
+Why I Chose It
 -
-Our group chose this study because it addresses a real and urgent problem in science education: low student engagement and limited access to expensive lab equipment.
+I chose this study because it addresses a real and urgent problem in science education: low student engagement and limited access to expensive lab equipment.
 Unlike many theoretical papers, this study provides strong quantitative evidence that gamification and simulation can work in practice.
-We were also impressed by the rigorous crossover design and long-term retention testing.
-As students interested in biotechnology and education, we find the idea of combining storytelling, 3D animations, and hands-on virtual labs highly inspiring.
-This study shows that learning can be both effective and enjoyable — a principle we want to promote through our website.
+I was also impressed by the rigorous crossover design and long-term retention testing.
+As a student interested in biotechnology and education, we find the idea of combining storytelling, 3D animations, and hands-on virtual labs highly inspiring.
+This study shows that learning can be both effective and enjoyable — a principle I want to promote through our website.